 One would normally expect the relative importance of each of various items reflected in the figures assigned to it.
 The hon.
 Minister rightly in his Ten Points programme extolled the role of Education and of Health in the National Economy.
 But in so far as figures in the Estimates are concerned, these two subjects must yield pride of place to the following services.
-I refer to the estimate on pages C 60 to C 61 where we find that Works and Surveys takes about £5,900,000; CommunicaI appreciate that these two subjects are mostly of regional competence.
+I refer to the estimate on pages C 60 to C 61 where we find that Works and Surveys takes about £5,900,000; Communications £5,500,000; Police £4,200,000; and also note that Health and Education rank only twice as important as Information Services which takes about £1,500,000, and Prison takes about £1,171,000.
+Between this, Education and Health account for only £5,300,000.

+I appreciate that these two subjects are mostly of regional competence.
 Then Education and Health.
-I know that Regional Governments exclusively stand for these two services, but notwithstanding this, it is hardly fair that subjects as vital and indispensable to human progress as Education and Health should account for so small a proportion of $\pounds 46,000,000$, budgeted for the services of the Federation.
+I know that Regional Governments exclusively stand for these two services, but notwithstanding this, it is hardly fair that subjects as vital and indispensable to human progress as Education and Health should account for so small a proportion of £46,000,000, budgeted for the services of the Federation.